I was genuinely sorry to finish this book. It had me completely engaged… and I loved the clever surprise in the middle of it.

 Available in print and ebook

-Set in 1820 London, landscape artist William Daniell hires Jesse Cloud, a homeless teenager, to be his apprentice.
-But all is not as it seems.
-Both William and his prentice must make their own inner journeys to expose others’ betrayals and explore their own possibilities.
-Faced with bankruptcy, starvation looms.
-Friendships fragment.
+In 1820, London aquatint artist William Daniell hires Jesse Cloud, a homeless teenager, as his apprentice.
+Nothing is as it seems.
+A tour of East Anglia forces them to confront each other’s secrets and their own delusions.
 The artist must learn how to see and his prentice must learn how to survive – while the truth shatters all.